- 1 The Best VPN Services in 2022

 |+ Supports routers|

-Perfect-Privacy (Vectura Data Management Limited) is a high-end VPN provider based in Switzerland.
+Perfect-Privacy (Vectura Data Management Limited) is a high-end top VPN provider based in Switzerland.
 Not only for the quality service they offer but also because they keep their customers anonymous online and secure from the prying eyes, as they cannot force Swiss businesses to give out data or even hand over hard drives like it has happened in past with some other providers.

-Their servers are located in 25+ countries and offer high-end features like split tunneling, Tor over VPN, encrypted connection, secure proxy extensions when using Chrome VPN/Firefox.
+Their servers are located in 25+ countries and offer high-end features like split tunnelling, Tor over VPN, encrypted connection, secure proxy extensions when using Chrome VPN/Firefox.
 They have their own DNS server, and of course an unlimited number of simultaneous connections.

 Perfect-Privacy uses 256-AES (Advanced Encryption Standard) including Perfect Forward Secrecy using Diffie Hellman Ephemeral (DHE) keys which makes it one of the safest VPN companies’ in the world.